ethereum/hive/docs/simulators.md

 This request connects a client container to a network.
 You can use any client container ID as the `container`.
-You can also use `"simulation"` as the container ID, in which case the simulator container will be connected.
+You can also use `"simulation"` as the container ID, in which case the container running the simulator will be connected.

 Response: